The Definitive Guide to Glute Training

 - Disuse of Glutes in General – The old saying “if you don’t use it, you’ll lose it” is as true as ever when it comes to the glutes.
 If you don’t use the glutes, you will lose the glutes.

 ACTIVATING YOUR GLUTES

-There are a lot of exercises that you are more than likely already doing that have the potential to be excellent glute strengtheners and shapers.
+There is a lot of glute training that you are more than likely already doing that have the potential to be excellent glute strengtheners and shapers.
 The way most people do them, however, does not properly activate the glutes.
-Unless and until you can do that you’ll be missing out on the glute activating power of such moves as the deadlift, squat, lunges and even push ups.
+Unless and until you can do that you’ll be missing out on the glute activating the power of such moves as the deadlift, squat, lunges, and even push-ups.

 ACTIVATING THE GLUTEUS MAXIMUS

 The gluteus maximus is the largest muscle in your body.
 It tends to extend your hip, taking your hip from out in front of you and pulling your leg back.
 When you’re running you use the glutes to do the last bit of hip extension.
 When you’re deadlifting or squatting, you finish the movement with your glutes.

 People who can’t fire their gluteus maximus very well will typically not be able to finish squats or deadlifts, compensating by hyper-extending their backs or pushing their knees forward in order to skip using their glutes.
 This is a good way to pull a muscle!